tonydtran/spirit-blossom-api/README.md

 8. Get to **Network Access** on the left menu of MongoDB Atlas and add an IP address.
 Enter `0.0.0.0` as **Whitelist Entry** and confirm.

+9. Duplicate `migrate.example.json` file and rename it as `migrate.json`.

+10. Replace `dbConnectionUri` value by your mongodb server URI (the same value as `mongodb` in `/config/development.json`).

-9. Start the server
+11. Start the server

     ```
     yarn dev
     ```

-10. Server is running on `localhost:3030`.
+12. Server is running on `localhost:3030`.

 ## Scaffolding